-Assessment: Group Work - Coursework (80%) Online Class Test (10%) Online Class Test (10%) Resit Assessmer ht: Coursework reassessment instrument (100%) Assessment Des cription: Online Test 1 Assessment level marking - PGTM March 10% Online Test 2 As sessment level marking - PGTM March 10% Group Work Co ursework Assessment level marking - PGTM April 80% • • • assignment will require application of the "key skills" and innovation development tools to generate -world scenarios - report (40 pages) and development of Business Canvas. exam, the marks ssessed by a combination of group-based and individual assignments (quiz-1 and quiz-2).
-In the mair students get in quiz -1 and quiz-2 will add to the marks the individual gets in the group assignment esit exam, the quiz-1 and quiz-2 marks will not add to the project.
-Moderation app proach to main assessment: Partial second marking Assessment Fee dback: p feedback on "out-comes" of workshops, after submission of coursework 1 at request during opentutorials.
-Failure Redemp rding to University regulations.
-100% coursewor Additional Note activities online s: Delivery of both teaching and assessment will be blended including live and self-directed and on-campus. • cience and Engineering has a ZERO TOLERANCE penalty policy for late submission of all continuous assessment Related assignment ents are used to assess this module.
-This module is a ssessed by a combination of group-based and individual assignments.
-In order for the individual
+Assessment: Group Work - Coursework (80%)

+Online Class Test (10%)

+Online Class Test (10%)

+Resit Assessment: Coursework reassessment instrument (100%)

+Assessment Description: Online Test 1 Assessment level marking - PGTM March 10%

+Online Test 2 Assessment level marking - PGTM March 10%

+Group Work Coursework Assessment level marking - PGTM April 80%

+The group (5/6) assignment will require application of the "key skills" and innovation development tools to generate solutions for real-world scenarios - report (40 pages) and development of Business Canvas.

+This module is assessed by a combination of group-based and individual assignments (quiz-1 and quiz-2).
+In the main exam, the marks students get in quiz -1 and quiz-2 will add to the marks the individual gets in the group assignment project.
+For the resit exam, the quiz-1 and quiz-2 marks will not add to the project.

+Moderation approach to main assessment: Partial moderation

+Assessment Feedback:

+Continuous group feedback on "out-comes" of workshops, after submission of coursework 1 at request during open-tutorials.

+Failure Redemption:

+Exam resits according to University regulations.
+100% coursework.

+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.

+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment

+Related assignments are used to assess this module.